Client Import

 • page - the current page of clients to be exported.
 The initial page value is 1, and it gets incremented upon each new export request.
 A page with a value of -1 will be sent as an indication for ending the import session.

 • per_page - the number of clients expected on each batch.
-If the number of clients sent is lower than the per_page value, we'll assume that that was the last page, and replay
+If the number of clients sent in the response is lower than the per_page value, we'll assume that that was the last page, and close the import session.

 Export response